-Within the period between the months of February 2016 and May, 2017 ESI CEE organized free educational robotics workshops with more than 350 Bulgarian students from several general education schools in Bulgaria.
+Within the period between the months of February 2016 and May, 2017 ESI CEE organized free educational robotics workshops with more than 700 Bulgarian students from several general education schools in Bulgaria.
 We used Arduino microcontrollers and visual programming languages to teach children between the ages of 7 and 15 the basic concepts of robotics and programming by building a robo-tank.
 The workshop also includes a creativity seminar based on the mind-mapping concept of Tony Buzan, which aims to encourage the children to discover additional practical applications of robotics in various fields of science and in everyday life.
-Find out more about our Arduino workshops here.
+We also developed and applied an educational robotics workshops for visualizing basic mathematical concepts, stipulated in the Bulgarian national curriculum for mathematics for the 4th grade.
+Find out more about our our workshops here.

 This school year (2016/2017) we will continue to work with another 300+ students and deliver free robotics workshops, but along with last year’s robo-tank workshops, we wanted to create brand new content that would further assist general education and especially mathematics.
 So, we created a whole new workshop, tailored for students in 4th grade – the Mathbot.
 More information about this workshop is coming soon here.